Former CCSNA Trustee, Former CCEF Director

 Barton retired with a distinguished career as an Senior Manager at Reynolds Metals Company overseeing product marketing and sales.

 Barton was Executive Director for the Museum of the Confederacy for two years (2002-2004).
 Barton is a past Director of Membership Marketing of the U.S. Army Reserve Officers Association, and was the Director of Membership Marketing Museum of the Confederacy.
 Barton Campbell also brings to the position a lifetime of interest in American and Scottish history and is a well-known and sought-after speaker on the War Between the States, Confederate military topics, and U.S. Southern history.
 Barton Campbell has twice been awarded the Valley Forge Freedom Medal by the Freedom Foundation.
 He currently serves on several National and International Committees.

 He is currently serving on the Board of Directors of the Olford Ministries International and is a member of a variety of military and historical organizations, including the Sons of Confederate Veterans, the Reserve Officers Association of the United States, and the Sons of the American Revolution.

 He has two great-grandfathers who held commissions and fought in the Confederate Army.
 Barton is the son of the late Capt.
 James H. Campbell, USN who was president of Clan Campbell Society (USA) 1978-81.
 Barton has held numerous positions with the CCS(NA) over the past 28 years.
-He is currently a Trustee on the CCS(NA) Executive Council, and a Director for the Clan Campbell Education Foundation.
+He served as a Trustee on the CCS(NA) Executive Council, and a Director for the Clan Campbell Education Foundation.